 Mexico is the homeland of tortillas, tacos, salsa, margaritas, tequila, chocolate, avocados, tomatoes, and pumpkins.

 Thus, a trip to Mexico is a must for foodies.
+Eating in Mexico is a top must-have experience on any trip to Mexico.
 And, here is the ultimate guide to foodie Mexico!

 The City of Oaxaca is the food capital of Mexico.